 "diagnose, cure, mitigate, treat, or prevent disease"

 on any product that has not undergone FDA validation as a drug.
-There are currently over 23,000 published studies on the internet referencing cannabis/hemp in relation to various medical conditions.
+There are currently over 23,000 published articles on the internet referencing cannabis/hemp studies.

 Does Vediol contain THC?